w3c/wai-tutorials/source/forms/index.html.erb.md

 type: intro
 ---

 Forms are used to provide functionality in websites and web applications.
-For example, forms are used for login, registering, commenting, purchasing, and other functionality.
-This tutorial shows how to create accessible forms, regardless whether they are processed by server-side or client-side scripts, or possibly both.
+For example, login, registering, commenting, and purchasing.
+This tutorial shows you how to create accessible forms.
+The same concepts apply to all forms, whether they are processed client or server-side.

 - **[Labeling Controls](labels.html):** Use the `<label>` element, and, in rare cases, the `title` attribute, to indentify each form control.